-Overconcentration: Too Much of a Good Thing Is Still Too Much
+Overconcentration: Too Much of a Good Thing

 Overconcentration generally springs from two key sources: ignorance and naivete, sometimes both at once.
 Depending on the outcome of the overconcentration, it may lead to legal action through the Financial Regulatory Industry Authority (FINRA)’s arbitration process.
 Unsophisticated investors who buy up too much of one type of financial product or too many securities in one sector of the economy can be excused for overconcentrating their portfolios due to ignorance or naivete.

 Naturally, it’s possible to mitigate risk using just one type of security or one sector of the economy’s companies (for instance, you could invest in well-established, lower risk aerospace companies like Lockheed-Martin and at the same time in higher risk aerospace startups like Martin Aircraft Company, makers of the latest jet pack for human air propulsion).
 With so many financial products available to you, and so many sectors of the economy to choose from, however, it hardly makes sense to focus too narrowly on any one thing.

-Overconcentration Is the Opposite of the Well-Diversified Investment Portfolio
+Overconcentration: Opposite of the Well-Diversified Portfolio

 But if, say, your variable annuity subaccounts are invested in equities, while the rest of your investment account consists exclusively of equity holdings, and you’re an investor who doesn’t love risk, well, even though you’ve got stock and a variable annuity, which may seem different enough to signal a decent level of diversification, in fact what you’ve really got is a whole lot of equity.
 And risk.
 In other words, you’ve got overconcentration.

 Ultimately, overconcentration refers back to the individual investors’ risk tolerance and profile.
 While it’s always objectively a good idea to seek diversification in an investment portfolio, the issue, especially when it comes to securities litigation, is whether one specific account has been diversified sufficiently for one specific investor.
 There are no universal rules, really.
 Just rules of thumb.
 Which brings us right back where we started with “don’t put your eggs in one basket,” especially not your nest-egg!

 The securities attorneys at Green, Schafle & Gibbs would like to help you try to recover for losses due to overconcentration and any other form of broker misconduct or investment fraud.
-Please contact us immediately for a free consultation toll-free at 1-855-462-3330 or via email by clicking here.
+Please contact us immediately for a free consultation toll-free at 215-462-3330 or via email by clicking here.